tarunyaa/penngineering-projects/README.md

 ### Morse ┉┉
 *This device allows you to translate a Morse code signal to its alphanumeric representation.
 This was made as part of a ESE 3500 lab.*

 Button presses and the duration of press was monitored using <span style="color:green">polling or interrupts</span> then translated into dots and dashes using <span style="color:green">timer overflows</span>.
-The message was converted to ASCII and displayed on a serial port.It also lights up LEDs based on whether a dot or a dash was received.
+The message was converted to ASCII and displayed on a serial port.
+LEDs were also lit up based on whether a dot or a dash was received.

 > Skills: C, Microcontrollers